 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof covering is pitched, timber framed and overlaid with tiles.
-The hatch providing access to the roof space area has been blocked over, therefore no roof space inspection has taken place.
-We have assumed that insulation material has been laid between ceiling joists.
+Our view of the front roof elevation has been restricted.
+Access to the roof space is gained from a hatch within the hall ceiling.
+Insulation within the roof space restricted our inspection to the area visible from the hatch only.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Gutters and downpipes are run in PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of no-fines concrete construction with a rendered finish.
-There is insulation render around the walls of the second bedroom.
+The main walls are of cavity brick construction with a rendered finished.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of PVC framed, double glazed, sealed unit design.
+Windows are of timber framed, double glazed, sealed unit design.
+Access to the property is gained from a timber door.
+External decorations Visually inspected.
+External elevations have been rendered.